-% Notes Due , 20
+% Notes Due 20

-We are offering \$ million in aggregate principal amount of % notes due 20, which we refer to as the Notes.
-The Notes will mature on , 20.
-We will pay interest on the Notes on and of each year, beginning , 20.
+We are offering \$ million in aggregate principal amount of % notes due 20 , which we refer to as the Notes.
+The Notes will mature on , 20 .
+We will pay interest on the Notes on and of each year, beginning , 20 .
 We may redeem the Notes in whole or in part at any time or from time to time at the redemption price discussed under the caption "Description of the Notes-Optional Redemption" in this prospectus.
 In addition, holders of the Notes can require us to repurchase the Notes at 100% of their principal amount upon the occurrence of a Change of Control Repurchase Event (as defined herein).
-The Notes will be issued in minimum denominations of \$2,000 and integral multiples of \$1,000 in excess thereof.
+The Notes will be issued in minimum denominations of \$2,2000 and integral multiples of \$1,000 in excess thereof.

 The Notes will be our direct unsecured obligations and rank pari passu, or equal, in right of payment with all outstanding and future unsecured unsubordinated indebtedness issued by us.
-As of March 31, 2018, we had \$150.0 million unsecured and unsubordinated indebtedness and \$1.2 billion secured debt outstanding.
+As of September 30, 2018, we had \$2.0 billion of debt outstanding of which \$150.0 million is unsecured and unsubordinated indebtedness outstanding and \$1.8 billion of indebtedness outstanding that was secured by our assets, assets of our subsidiaries, or the capital commitments of our investors and, therefore, will be effectively and/or structurally senior to the Notes.